Floorp-Projects/Floorp/browser/components/newtab/docs/index.rst

 - Node.js 10+ (On Mac, the best way to install Node.js is to use the install link on the `Node.js homepage`_)
 - npm (packaged with Node.js)

-To install dependencies, run the following from the root of the mozilla-central repository (or cd into browser/components/newtab to omit the `--prefix` in any of these commands):
+To install dependencies, run the following from the root of the mozilla-central repository.
+(Using `mach` to call `npm` and `node` commands will ensure you're using the correct versions of Node and npm.)

 .. code-block:: shell

-  npm install --prefix browser/components/newtab
+  ./mach npm install --prefix=browser/components/newtab

 Which files should you edit?